Opinion | Ron Johnson’s vile new defense of Trump makes his defeat more urgent

 Ron Johnson’s toxic role

 In this new media tour, Johnson has become a leading purveyor of two big stories.
-The first is the endless hyping of Black Lives Matter and Antifa into an organized and terrifyingly monolithic internal terror threat.
+The first is the endless hyping of Black Lives Matter and antifa into an organized and terrifyingly monolithic internal terror threat.
 The second is the claim that Trump never actually incited political violence or any effort to subvert U.S. democracy with intimidation and force.

 Both are central to the Trumpist mythology and its hold over large swaths of the GOP.

 It’s important to fully appreciate what the first really amounted to.
-Trump set the tone in 2020 with two big July 4th speeches declaring full scale war on that fictional internal enemy by dubbing it a “new far-left fascism.”
-Trump’s top law enforcement officials then used their official positions to validate this manufactured reelection agitprob.
+Trump set the tone in 2020 with two big July 4 speeches declaring full-scale war on that fictional internal enemy by dubbing it a “new far-left fascism.”
+Trump’s top law enforcement officials then used their official positions to validate this manufactured reelection agitprop.

-Republicans have of course spent decades tarring mainstream liberals and Democrats as captive to a mythologized all-powerful radical left.
+Republicans have, of course, spent decades tarring mainstream liberals and Democrats as captive to a mythologized all-powerful radical left.
 But under Trump’s influence, this has gotten even more poisonous and has assumed central importance in many races, such as the Georgia Senate runoffs.

-Then, after the assault on the Capitol, Trump’s propagandists pushed the entirely baseless claim that Antifa was really responsible for the violence, to sanitize away Trump’s role in all of it.
+Then, after the assault on the Capitol, Trump’s propagandists pushed the entirely baseless claim that antifa was really responsible for the violence, to sanitize away Trump’s role in all of it.
 All this comes together in Johnson’s mythologizing.

 Indeed, as the Times piece on Johnson details, he has taken the lead in promoting a broader “revisionist effort” about the attack, downplaying violence and hinting that a false-flag operation sought to smear Trump supporters.
 On other fronts, he has cast doubt on vaccines and spread nonsense about Biden’s son Hunter that has been unmasked as Russian disinformation.